codewitch-honey-crisis/retro_clock/article.md

 The next one handles post sync operation (`time_now` is non-zero) where we first update the time every second, and then we just ensure `main_text` is visible in case it was off because we were flashing it before.

-For the final part of the application loop we just poll the `config_input` subsystem to enter the config portal, and keep the `lcd` object up to date.
+For the final part of the application loop we just poll the `config_input` subsystem to enter the config portal, and keep the `lcd` object up to date:
 ```cpp
 config_input_update();
 lcd.update();